Cosima De Vito: 2005–2008: This Is Now

-By March 2005, Cosima De Vito had signed a management deal with Dorry Kordahi of DK Management.
+By March 2005, De Vito had signed a management deal with Dorry Kordahi of DK Management.
 According to De Vito, there were still things to be sorted out with her previous management, but she was confident they would turn out well.
 However, negotiations failed and, from November 2007, Nellis and Gardner appeared in court suing for "breach of contract, claiming lost earnings" while De Vito counter claimed that "the management team were 'negligent' in guiding her career".
 Since early 2005 De Vito had been in the studio working on her second studio album, This Is Now.
 During an interview at the ARIA Number One Chart Awards in 2005, she said "I may do it independently, or I may go with a record label.
 We'll see what happens".
 On 29 September 2007 the album was released.
 On it De Vito wrote tracks for the first time; some of which are deeply personal as well as an indication of who she is as an artist.
-Johann Huang of Mediasearch found "the strongest tracks on the album seem to be the songs Cosima had a hand in writing".
+Johann Huang of Mediasearch wrote that "the strongest tracks on the album seem to be the songs Cosima had a hand in writing".
 One of her self-penned tracks, "Forever Young", was dedicated to her mother.

 In October 2005, De Vito previewed some new tracks as support act for United Kingdom soul singer, Roachford on his Australian tour.
 On 19 March 2006, she appeared in Channel Ten's celebrity quiz show, Australia's Brainiest Musician.
 During June and July, she completed a national tour with Greek singer, Demis Roussos.
 De Vito appeared at the Sydney Ferragasto Festival and the Soul Divas show at the Basement in Sydney.
 On 26 September, De Vito was on 2Day FM breakfast radio's The Kyle and Jackie O Show as the secret celebrity on their "Where Are They Now?" segment.
 In October, her management announced that her debut single, "When the War Is Over" had re-entered the Australian Independent Charts at No. 11, more than 2 years after it debuted at No. 1 on the ARIA Charts.
-On 25 November, Cosima headlined at opening of the NBL All Star Game in Adelaide.
+On 25 November, De Vito headlined at opening of the NBL All Star Game in Adelaide.
 She sang songs from her new album as well as the national anthem, which was broadcast on FOX Sports.